 As a tea, it works to clear up gastro-intestinal disorders, stomach cramps and ulcers, plus it deals with dropsy and blood in the urine, especially virus infections.
 Hey, I've just been reading that it will even expel worms, and if you squeeze the juice out of the stems, you can be rid of warts and scabies!

 I tell you, I'm almost afraid to report everything that I read it is good for, because you might think it's just a lot of talk and then you dump it all.
 But you know what, this is safe to try out and find for yourself what it will do.
 Last week I read that it will clear up scabs in the nose, and I rembered that I haven't tried my ointment there yet.
 I have long wakened in the mornings with dried blood scabs in my nostrils.
 Now I don't have to live with that any longer!
 After just three to four days use, the problem is gone!

 Infusion: I heaping teaspoon to I cup of water.

 Sitz bath: Two double hands full of fresh or dried calendula.

 Fresh Juice: Wash the leaves and stems and flowers, and while still wet, push them through your juice extractor, or Vita Mixer.

-While I have Maria Treben's earlier book, "God's Pharmacy", I have found online that she has a newer edition out now called, "Health from God's Garden" I was pleased to find more sites in which Maria Treben shares her knowledge of many herbs and herbal remedies.
+While I have Maria Treben's earlier book, "God's Pharmacy," I have found online that she has a newer edition out now called, "Health from God's Garden" (although that only has sample pages).
+I was pleased to find more sites in which Maria Treben shares her knowledge of many herbs and herbal remedies.
 Here's her calendula page.
-(Note: her site has changed from an information site to a sales site).
+(Note: this site has changed from an information site to a sales site).